President of Bulgaria welcomed participants of CP session of JINR

 In his welcoming speech to participants of the festive meeting of the CP JINR, Rumen Radev noted that for 65 years of the Institute’s existence JINR has proved by its achievements that modern science can develop only through joint efforts of different countries.

 “The current session of the Committee of Plenipotentiaries of JINR is a vivid proof of the strength of modern science and wide technological development for the safety of peace on Earth.
-Organisation of this event in our country proves Bulgaria’s significant contribution to the JINR scientific programmes.
+Organization of this event in our country proves Bulgaria’s significant contribution to the JINR scientific programmes.
 I am glad that Bulgarian scientists supported the initiative to declare 2021 the Year of Bulgaria in JINR.
 It is a great honour for our country to host the session of the Committee of Plenipotentiaries.

 Many young scientists from not only Europe choose JINR to start their careers because of the significant scientific infrastructure, promising scientific programme, and deep contacts with leading scientific groups all over the world, including CERN.
 JINR provides an opportunity to expand their huge potential, bring results to the leading programmes worldwide.
 Bulgaria is grateful to JINR specialists for the efforts they make to show young people the way to science and preserve the scientific potential of our country,” Rumen Radev said.